Wave Topology in Hall MHD: Hall MHD Waves

 In the simultaneous cold ($\zeta\rightarrow 0^{+}$) and vanishing skin-depth ($\tau\rightarrow 0^{+}$) limits, both the finite temperature and Hall contributions are eliminated, reducing the system to cold ideal MHD.
 The dispersion relation becomes

 The eigenfrequencies are

 and the corresponding eigenvectors are

-The $\omega = 0$ mode is the same spurious mode discussed previously in Eq.~(\ref{Eq:gauge-mode}).
-The $0,k_{z},k$ modes correspond respectively to the slow, shear, and fast Alfv\'en waves.
-As discussed above, the slow mode does not propagate and yields indefinite linear growth in time of the perturbed density, corresponding to limitations of the cold model.
+The first $\omega = 0$ mode is the same spurious mode discussed previously in Eq.~(\ref{Eq:gauge-mode}).
+The $\omega = 0,k_{z},k$ modes correspond respectively to the slow, shear, and fast Alfv\'en waves.
+As discussed in Sec.~\hyperref[II:C]{II.C}, the slow mode does not propagate and yields indefinite linear growth in time of the perturbed density, corresponding to limitations of the cold model.

 One can easily verify that the cold Hall MHD eigenvectors in Eq.~(\ref{Eq:CH-eigenvectors}) reduce smoothly to the cold ideal MHD eigenvectors in Eq.~(\ref{Eq:CI-eigenvectors}) for $\tau\rightarrow 0^{+}$ according to $(0,\Omega_{-},\Omega_{+})\rightarrow(0,k_{z},k)$.
 For $k_{\perp} = 0$, there is a $k = k_{z}$ degeneracy and their shared eigenspace is two-dimensional, meaning that we can construct a circularly polarized eigenbasis through complex linear combinations of the two eigenvectors.
 It is this basis that survives in Hall MHD for $\tau > 0$ and crystallizes into the two distinct circularly polarized $\omega = \nu_{-},\nu_{+}$ branches in Eq.~(\ref{Eq:cold-mahajan-vectors}).
 These facts contradict the claim in Ref.~\cite{Mahajan} that these circularly polarized eigenmodes do not exist in ideal MHD.